 30+ fun things to do in North Devon with kids

 Devon is a perfect destination for a family staycation with not one but two coastlines, dozens of family attractions and some idyllic places to stay.
 If you have chosen to holiday in North Devon then you’re in for a treat.
-Whether you’re looking for a family theme park, dog-friendly beaches in Devon or wish to discover some of the area’s heritage then there’s plenty of things to do in North Devon with kids.
+Whether you’re looking for days out in North Devon, a family theme park, dog-friendly beaches in Devon or wish to discover some of the area’s heritage then there’s plenty of things to do in North Devon with kids.

 But without further ado, here’s some fantastic places to visit in Devon to add to your holiday bucket list for the north of the county:

-Things to do near Bideford – family attractions
+Things to do near Bideford – North Devon attractions for families

 1. The Big Sheep – a North Devon theme park